Early Career Network Representative Roles & Responsibilities

 This role is different to the Early Career Network Representative role, because these representatives are voted in by members in the early stages of their career in each region.
-These members are required to represent all members in the early stages of their career on their region's Regional Steering Group (a steering group which brings together Local Section committee representatives, Interest Group Representatives, RSC Reps, Benevolent Fund volunteers and Analytical and Education Division Region representatives in the region), and they are also part of the Early Career Network Committee.
+These members are required to represent all members in the early stages of their career on their region's Regional Steering Group (a steering group which brings together Local Section committee representatives, Interest Group Representatives, Industry representatives, Academic representatives, and Analytical and Education Division Region representatives in the region), and they are also part of the Early Career Network Committee.

 The role of the Early Career Network Regional Representative is to:

 Represent early career members in their region on the Early Career Network committee and abide by their terms of reference.

 Act as a point of contact and avenue of communication between Early Career Network Representatives in their region, the Regional Steering Groups and the Early Career Network committee.

 Keep in regular contact with Early Career Network Representatives in their region, either through online communication or physical meetings.

 Keep the Early Career Network website pages up-to-date by contacting the networks team at the Royal Society of Chemistry, and updating the networks team on potential or new network representatives in their area.

 Be able to answer questions about the role of Early Career Network Representatives and the Royal Society of Chemistry, or know the appropriate staff member to contact.